College football teams with the most NFL draft picks since 2000

 |10

 And finally, the most heralded pick of all — No. 1 overall.
-This century, only one team has had multiple top picks — Oklahoma.
-The Sooners saw quarterback Sam Bradford taken with the first pick of the 2010, then quarterback Baker Mayfield went No. 1 in 2018, and quarterback Kyler Murray was picked first in 2019.
+This century, only two teams has had multiple top picks — Oklahoma and LSU.
+The Sooners have three with Sam Bradford taken with the first pick of the 2010, then quarterback Baker Mayfield went No. 1 in 2018, and quarterback Kyler Murray was picked first in 2019.
+The Tigers had JaMarcus Russell taken No. 1 in 2007 and Joe Burrow in 2020.

 MORE DRAFT HISTORY: Colleges with the most overall No. 1 picks in NFL Draft history